 Despite past efforts of Admissions, Student Affairs, and the Columbia Health to provide clear information to incoming students, we have found that international students are frequently targeted by companies offering lower rates for supposedly equivalent, but actually sub-standard, plans.
 Many international students are unfamiliar with the US Health Care System and try to access care using these limited non-Columbia Plans.

 This requirement reinforces Columbia’s commitment to protecting the health of the student community through on-site access to high-quality health services and provision of insurance coverage to supplement on-campus resources as necessary.

 How do I enroll in the required plan?

-Upon registering for classes, your SSOL account is automatically charged for the Columbia Health Fee and the Columbia Plan.
+Upon registering for classes, your SSOL account is automatically charged for the Health & Related Services Fee and the Gold level of the Columbia Student Health Insurance Plan.
 You will receive an email providing the link to confirm your enrollment in the Gold plan or upgrade to the Platinum plan.
 Do not ignore this message.
-If you do not take action you will receive reminders until you do.
+If you do not take action you will receive reminders until you take action.
 Failure to respond prior to the deadline will result in Columbia defaulting you into the Gold plan and you will not have the option to make changes.

 Are there any exceptions?

 Exceptions may be granted under rare circumstances to international students who are covered by a U.S.-based, employer-sponsored, group health plan (as a primary, spouse, or dependent) or students that are short term visitors to campus.
 Please contact the Student Health Insurance Office for more details.
 These requests are reviewed on a case by case basis.

 What is a US plan offered through an employer?

 To be considered for an exception to the international student insurance requirement plans must: